Bellzylu/Java-Kids-Store/README.md

 ## **Getting Started** 🚀

-To get a local copy up and running, follow these simple steps.
+To get a local copy up and running, follow these steps:

 ### **Prerequisites** 🛠️